Schedule Your Vaccine Appointment

 - If you received your first dose somewhere outside of UW Health:

-- Please contact the organization that administered your first dose to arrange an appointment for your second dose.
+- If your first dose was a different vaccine type, please contact the organization that administered your first dose to arrange an appointment for your second dose.

 Vaccine Scheduling Dashboard